ComparativeGenomicsToolkit/cactus/taf/taf specification.md

 # The TAF File Format

-This is a specification for a "transposed alignment format" or maybe "terrific alignment format" (.taf).
-The idea is to describe the alignment as a series of columns, one per line, with bases in the columns run-length encoded, and row coordinates given as needed after the bases in each column.
+This is a specification for a "transposed alignment format", or maybe "terrific alignment format" (.taf).
+The idea is to describe the alignment as a series of columns, one per line, with bases in the columns optionally run-length encoded, and row coordinates given as needed after the bases in each column.
 Where coordinates are not given it is assumed the coordinates continue from the previous column.
+User defined tags, as key:value pairs, are also included to allow the alignemnt columns to be annotated.

 The format supports line based indexing for rapid retrieval of any column or contiguous sequence of columns from the file.
 The format is intentionally simple but should prove quite space efficient for large alignments.